Internal Tools Development

 Good internal tools share specific UX patterns.

 • Fast page loads Every page renders in under 300 milliseconds.
-Server-rendered HTML with selective interactivity (Livewire, Alpine.js) achieves this without shipping megabytes of JavaScript.
+Server-side rendering with selective interactivity (Livewire, Alpine.js) achieves this without shipping megabytes of JavaScript.
 Speed is not a luxury for internal tools.
 It is the reason they exist.

 • Keyboard shortcuts Power users (and every internal tool user becomes a power user) navigate by keyboard.
 Tab between fields.
 Enter to save.
 Ctrl+K to search.
 Escape to close.
 These save seconds per interaction, and those seconds compound across hundreds of daily uses.